Business Information Topic Committee

 - Introduce a generalized filter specification that can be used with the new RESTful/JSON approach.
 These filters would allow the client to refine the request to a single book, journal, or article, or to specify extended data like account or customer details that are currently not available in the current standard.

-Demonstration sites and code examples provided by Working Group members will soon be available via the SUSHI-Lite web pages
+The Technical Report is expected to be finalized and published before the end of 2017.
+Further demonstration sites and code examples provided by Working Group members are intended to be available via the SUSHI-Lite web pages

 to enable users to create more localized programs to experiment with the report's ideas.

-Co-chairs: Alison Mitchell (Nature Publishing Group), Elizabeth Winter (Georgia Institute of Technology)
+Co-chairs: James Phillpotts (Oxford University Press), Elizabeth Winter (Georgia Institute of Technology)